 The mouth is examined for signs of periodontal disease, dental infection, and cancer.
-Signs of apparent dryness are noted (eg, whether the mucosa is dry, sticky, or moist; whether saliva is foamy, stringy, or normal in appearance).
+Signs of apparent dryness are noted (eg, whether the mucosa is dry, sticky, or moist, and whether saliva is foamy, stringy, or normal in appearance).

 The pharynx is examined for signs of infection and cancer.

-Because oral causes are by far the most common, any visible oral disease may be presumed to be the cause in patients with no extraoral symptoms or signs, and a dentist should be consulted.
-When other disorders are involved, clinical findings often suggest a diagnosis (see Table: Some Causes of Halitosis).
+Because oral causes are by far the most common, any visible oral disease may be presumed to be the cause of halitosis in patients with no extraoral symptoms or signs, and a dentist should be consulted.
+When other disorders are involved, clinical findings often suggest a diagnosis (see table Some Causes of Halitosis).